Global Benchmark Report: Companies have a long way to go to protect privileged identities and access

 Privileged Identities remain the most sought-after attack vector for cybercriminals.
 Threat actors are increasingly searching for weak entry points they can exploit to access private systems and applications.
 Unfortunately, many businesses lack the proper identity verification mechanisms and strategies needed to thwart incoming attacks—making them highly vulnerable to cyber threats.

 Our latest IT security research, which surveys 2,100 security and IT decision-makers around the world, sheds light on how organizations are approaching Privileged Access Management (PAM) as a strategy for reducing identity-based attacks.
-The report also explores some of the key obstacles, security gaps organizations face, and the progress they’re making in cybersecurity today.
+The report—Global Survey of Cybersecurity Leaders: Benchmarking Security Gaps & Privileged Access—also explores some of the key obstacles, security gaps organizations face, and the progress they’re making in cybersecurity today.

-With this in mind, let’s examine three high-level takeaways and statistics from the report.
+With this in mind, let’s examine three high-level takeaways and benchmarks from the report.

 1. Companies are behind the curve with PAM